 Ordered by hit rate, highest first.

-1. Tight retry loop that ignores Retry-After
+1. Tight retry loop that ignores retry-after

 2. Fanout too wide — instant RPM blowout

-3. Long context exhausts TPM
+3. Long context exhausts ITPM

 4. Agent doesn’t know when to stop

-6. Multiple clients sharing one API key
+5. Multiple clients sharing one API key

-Shortest path to fix
+Shortest path to fix (API)

-Step 1: Kill the loop, back off 5-10 minutes
+Step 1: Kill the loop, back off

 ps aux | grep my-script